 To use family set up on your iPhone and your family’s Apple Watches, you need to the following:

-- An Apple Watch Series 4 or later (preferably with cellular) or Apple Watch SE (preferably with cellular)
+- An Apple Watch Series 4 or later (cellular model) or Apple Watch SE (cellular model)

 - Each cellular watch requires an add-on Apple Watch mobile plan and its own phone number